makilezx/analysis-of-air-pollution-in-Serbian-cities/README.md

 - Additional visualizations were created to showcase air pollution levels over the three-year period.
 An interactive geospatial visualization on the map of Serbia was also made.

+- Python libraries Folium and Plotly were used for interactive visualizations, along with Seaborn.

 ![geospatial](https://github.com/makilezx/analysis-of-air-pollution-in-Serbian-cities/assets/50851469/e08bd2ba-ba99-4158-aa66-101d0bcdbbc6)